Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Texas Children’s Hospital again ranks among the best children’s hospitals nationally by U.S. News & World Report

 In addition to ranking pediatric hospitals overall, U.S. News also ranks the top 50 pediatric hospitals across 10 major subspecialties each year.
-Texas Children’s is one of only 10 children’s hospitals across the country to achieve the Honor Roll designation, and the only hospital in the state of Texas awarded this distinction.
+Texas Children’s is one of only 10 children’s hospitals across the country to achieve the Honor Roll designation, and the only hospital in Texas – and the southern U.S. – awarded this distinction.

-With the partnership of academic affiliate Baylor College of Medicine, Texas Children’s is a distinguished leader and resource for health and hope to children and their families.
-The hospital earns the U.S. News Honor Roll distinction by ranking as one of America’s best in:
+With the partnership of academic affiliate Baylor College of Medicine, Texas Children’s continues to be a preeminent resource for health and hope to all children and their families, and earns the U.S. News Honor Roll distinction by ranking as one of America’s best in, among other subspecialties:

 - #1 Cardiology and heart surgery